-He’s referring to data released by the Romanian Meat Association back in 2017, which specifies that that many sausage-shaped rolls amount to approximately 20,000 to 25,000 tons, the range presumably owing to variations in their size.
-(If their name is any indication though, they shouldn’t be too hefty; “mici” or “mititei” translates to “little ones,” referring to their petite proportion.)
+He’s referring to data released by the Romanian Meat Association back in 2017, which specifies that many sausage-shaped rolls amount to approximately 20,000 to 25,000 tons, the range presumably owing to variations in their size.
+(If their name is any indication, though, they shouldn’t be too hefty; “mici” or “mititei” translates to “little ones,” referring to their petite proportions.)

 Mici are so widely adored in the country that, earlier this summer, in the face of vaccination hesitancy, Radu Mihaiu, the mayor of Bucharest’s Sector 2, decided to offer the meat morsels for free to anyone who stopped by to get the jab at a mobile COVID-19 vaccination clinic set up in Obor Market, the capital city’s largest and oldest public market, and a maze replete with stalls dishing out the quintessential Romanian street food.

 Now, he and his business partner, David Ponce, say they want to popularize the dish in Montreal, where many remain, lamentably, unacquainted with it.
 Though sold raw in certain butcher shops, mici can be somewhat difficult to come by in the city’s restaurant scene.
-Places that do serve them, like St-Denis Street restaurant Mamaia, tend to be more formal, hosting family events like baptisms and weddings for Montreal’s Romanian community, the pair explains.
+The pair explains that places that serve them, like St-Denis Street restaurant Mamaia, tend to be more formal, hosting family events like baptisms and weddings for Montreal’s Romanian community.
 That’s why they’re billing their venture, Mici D’ici, as the “first Romanian street food spot” in town.

 If all goes to plan, the mici eatery will open on Mont-Royal Avenue by late next week, with a menu developed in collaboration with their meat supplier: the folks at Balkani butcher shop, which counts among its outposts a kiosk at Marché Jean-Talon.